fluencelabs/docs/docs/new-build/develop-distributed-algos.md

 While our current *hello_world* function isn't optimal, it is certainly usable in our parallelization use case.

-The details of Aqua's parallel execution flow is discussed in the [Aqua book](https://fluence.dev/docs/aqua-book/language/flow/parallel).
+The details of Aqua's parallel execution flow is discussed in the [Aqua book](/docs/aqua-book/language/flow/parallel).
 Most simplistically, for each parallel branch we ant to execute, we need to have a corresponding service deploy.
 That is, for a list of, say, five timezones, we want to have five deployed services to provide true parallelization of the requests.
 Now, the services may be deployed to five different peers or just one peer.
-From an availability and failover perspective, you want to deploy to different peers to avoid a single source of failure and we'll discuss that in more detail in the [???](notion://www.notion.so/fluencenetwork/section).
+From an availability and failover perspective, you want to deploy to different peers to avoid a single source of failure, and we'll discuss that in more detail _below_.

 Let's say we want to power three different timezones for our "world" clocks, so let's deploy two more service instances.